Hardy animals that can survive in areas where much other livestock can’t survive, goats are good to have on a farm.

 You can do an ultrasound about 30 days post-breeding or a blood test 60 days after breeding to check if your doe is pregnant.

-Gestation in goats is about 150 days or 5 months.
+Gestation is about 150 days or 5 months.
 Single pregnancy can produce between 1 and 5 kids, with the average being 2-3.

 What is the Best Meat Goat to Raise?

 What breed you’ll select depends on your land available and climate.